 "Just because somebody wears a hoodie they're a criminal?"
 McLaughlin said.
 "And I think it's much more than just wearing of the hoodie -- it's the color of the skin.
 And that is a horrendous injustice that we still have to deal with in our society."

 Martin, 17, was walking in a gated community in Sanford, Fla., when he was confronted by George Zimmerman, a 28-year-old neighborhood watch volunteer.
-Zimmerman claimed self-defense
+Zimmerman claimed self-defense in the confrontation and was not arrested.

 The incident sparked nationwide outrage that has fed protests in communities across the country.